 Unlike a porch, an entryway deck provides a platform at your front door to add special touches like planers, rocking chairs, or other seating types.

 Open-air porches are no longer as popular as they once were.
-Usually situated at the front of a home, an open-air patio is a deck under the roofline of the house.
+Usually situated at the front of a home, an open-air patio is a deck under its roofline.
 They used to serve as a respite from the heat indoors, but that is no longer necessary in the age of air conditioning.
 Still, an open-air porch at the front of your home provides an air of stately elegance.

 Screened-in porches tend to be much larger than open-air patios.
-They are usually located at the back or side of the home and located under the house’s roofline.
+They are usually located at the home’s back or side and situated under the house’s roofline.
 In addition to pillars and railings, a screened-in porch has screens or windows with screens to keep the bugs and weather out.

-In addition to the assortment of types of deck, there are various home deck patterns and colors that you can choose from.
+In addition to the assortment of deck types, there are various home deck patterns and colors that you can choose from.
 The possibilities are endless when constructing a deck to enhance your property's value and livability.
 Let your imagination go wild.